Scriptbash/QRaven/README.md

 ## Description

 QRaven aims to simplify the creation of the primary input file (.RVI) and HRU/Basin definition file (.RVH) for the Raven hydrological modelling framework.
-It allows the user to choose all the options for the RVI file (except for the hydrological processes at the moment) and it automates the setup, as well as the use of the BasinMaker python library.
+It allows the user to choose all the options for the RVI file and it automates the setup, as well as the use of the BasinMaker python library.

 ## Getting Started